-2016/17 Explanatory Note 2: For raw adjusted MD, there is one instance in which the coincident MVA value exceeds the non-coincident MVA value.
+2017/18 Explanatory Note 1: For raw adjusted MD, there were three instances in which the coincident MVA value exceeded the non-coincident MVA value.
 This is a consequence of the fact that the non-coincident MVA parameter indicates the MVA value at the time when the raw adjusted MWs were highest.